Arthur T. Sands, M.D., Ph.D.

 David Lacey, M.D.

-David Lacey joined Amgen in 1994 where, during the last five years of his tenure, he was the Head of Discovery Research, and managed more than 1200 employees.
+David Lacey, M.D., has served as a member of our board of directors since April 2016, and as Chairman of our board of directors since August 2019.
+Dr. Lacey joined Amgen in 1994 where, during the last five years of his tenure, he was the Head of Discovery Research, and managed more than 1200 employees.
 At any given time, Dr. Lacey oversaw over 100 actively-managed preclinical projects across four therapeutic areas: hematology/oncology, inflammation, metabolic disorders and neuroscience.
-Scientifically, he played a fundamental role in the discovery of the OPG/RANKL/RANK pathway at Amgen, which led to the development of the anti-RANKL human mAb denosumab, a blockbuster for both osteoporosis (Prolia) and cancer-related bone diseases (XGEVA) that had combined sales of $2 billion in 2015.
+Scientifically, he played a fundamental role in the discovery of the OPG/RANKL/RANK pathway at Amgen, which led to the development of the anti-RANKL human mAb denosumab.
 Following his retirement in 2011, he has continued to be active in the biopharmaceutical industry.
 His current activities include advising academic institutions, biotechnology companies and venture capital firms.
 Dr. Lacey received both his undergraduate and medical degrees from the University of Colorado.
 Following the completion of his training, he served on the faculty at Washington University in St. Louis.

 Leon Chen, Ph.D.